davmac314/tosaithe/doc/TSBP.md

   - other bits are reserved and should be set to 0.
 - `uintptr_t stack_ptr` - the stack pointer that should be established on entry to the kernel.

+## How the Kernel is Loaded

+The kernel is loaded by the bootloader according to its own processes and conventions.
+The following restrictions apply:

+ * The kernel will be loaded into physically contiguous memory, but at an arbitrary physical address.
+Segment alignment will be honoured.
+ * Any parts of a loadable segment that are not present in the file (i.e. for segments where the size in memory is larger than the size in file) will be zero-filled. \
+   Note: this allows for a standard ".bss" section.

 ## Entry To Kernel

+The bootloader transfers control by jumping to execution at the entry point (specified via the ELF header).
+The entry function is passed a single parameter, a pointer to the TSBP loader data structure (detailed in a section below), in the `rdi` register. \
+Note: this corresponds to the SysV ABI calling convention.

+Additionally:

  * The processor is in 64-bit long mode (IA-32e mode).
  * The CS descriptor selects a 64-bit code segment; specifically, the first segment (after the null segment) from the GDT.
-DS/SS will be set to the null segment selector.
+DS/SS will be set to the null segment selector. \
-   Note: in long mode the null selector may be used for DS/SS just as any other valid selector.
+   Note: in long mode the null selector may be used for DS/SS just as any other valid selector. \
    Note: it is recommended that the kernel establish its own GDT as soon as reasonably possible.
  * The stack pointer is set as per required by the kernel (as specified in the entry header).
-A single value (an invalid return address) will be pushed onto the stack.
+A single value (an invalid return address) will be pushed onto the stack. \
    Note: the kernel should specify a stack pointer that ensures any required alignment of the stack pointer for the entry function.
  * Interrupts are disabled at the processor level (i.e. the interrupt enable bit in the EFLAGS register is clear).
  * The direction flag (DF) is clear.